Voice Command Module

 Serial interface

-There are seven related serial commands for configuration, you can use them in the serial monitor.
+There are seven related serial commands for configuration; you can input them into the serial monitor.

 XAa